What to Do in the Outer Banks in May

 Amazing Amenities

-Although we’re one step closer to consistently sunny days, we still have the occasional dreary day…or even a few days.
+Although in May we’re one step closer to consistently sunny days, we still have the occasional dreary day…or even a few days.
 It’s times like these that indoor amenities take center stage, like media and game rooms.
 Continue celebrating May the Fourth by kicking back in your personal home theater with a Star Wars marathon.
-Then, top it off by trying your hand at a Star Wars arcade game.
+We have plenty of other suggestions for things to do on the Outer Banks when it’s raining if you happen to experience unfavorable weather during your stay.
 You’ll have so much fun, you’ll forget it was even raining!

 Hang Gliding Spectacular

 Just like the crabs, this warm weather has us coming out of our shells!
-May welcomes many exciting events back to the island, including the Hang Gliding Spectacular!
+May welcomes many exciting events back to the OBX, including the Annual Hang Gliding Spectacular!
 Experience the longest-running hang gliding competition in the world.
-Join professional hang gliders at Jockey’s Ridge State Park on Thursday, May 18, 2023, for this incredible long-standing tradition.
-Not around for the event but still want to check out hang gliding?
+Join professional hang gliders at Jockey’s Ridge State Park, May 14-17, 2026, for this incredible, long-standing tradition.
+Not around for the event, but still want to check out hang gliding?
 Head over to Kitty Hawk Kites for a hang gliding lesson.
 Or keep your feet on the ground and fly one of their kites!

 Send this to a friend